apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/BROKER-LOAD.md

     Specify the time zone for some functions that are affected by time zones, such as `strftime/alignment_timestamp/from_unixtime`, etc. Please refer to the [timezone](../../advanced/time-zone.md) documentation for details.
 If not specified, the "Asia/Shanghai" timezone is used

+  - `load_parallelism`

+    It allows the user to set the parallelism of the load execution plan on a single node when the broker load is submitted, default value is 1.

 ### Example

 1. Import a batch of data from HDFS